shoaib-a-khan/Garbled-Computation-2.0/README.md

 ## Compilation
 - **Option 1**

 On the terminal, navigate to project directory.
-Enter following command line to compile:
+Enter following sequence of command lines to compile the four executables:
 ```
   mkdir build
   cd build